Development Practice Committee (DPC)

 Gemma Porter, The Fred Hollows Foundation

-Fiona Tarpey, Australian Red Cross (currently on leave)
+Fiona Tarpey, Australian Red Cross

 In 2023 the Committee is prioritising work around Climate Change, Localisation and Performance and Effectiveness.
 This includes work and advice on: